-The University of Miami has strict deadlines for each term by which you must have completed all of your final requirements, including turning in the correct number of dissertation copies and electronic submission to the Graduate Schools.
+The University of Miami has strict deadlines for each term by which you must have completed all of your final requirements, including turning in dissertation drafts for review (formatting and PDF), required ETD forms, and electronic submission to the Graduate Schools.
 These deadlines can be found at http://grad.miami.edu/electronic-thesis-and-dissertation/defense-and-submission-deadlines/index.html.

-Additional Requirements for Candidates
+Additional Requirements for Candidate

-In addition to the required coursework, the successful completion of the Qualifying Examination, the teaching assistantship or completion of the Third Area exam, the successful defense of the dissertation proposal, and the successful defense of the dissertation, doctoral students are required to complete the following requirements:
+In addition to the required coursework, the successful completion of the qualifying examinations, the teaching assistantship or completion of the third area exam, the successful defense of the dissertation proposal, and the successful defense of the dissertation, doctoral students are required to complete the following requirements:

-- Students have to attend 70% of all of the Departmental Grand Rounds.
-The Departmental Grand Rounds consists of a series of educational lectures in the area of epidemiology and public health.
+- 1) The Departmental Grand Rounds consists of a series of educational lectures in the area of epidemiology and public health.
 Speakers at the Grand Rounds include both Department faculty and speakers from other institutions around the country.
-A detailed schedule of this coming year's Grand Rounds lecture series can be found in the following link: http://publichealth.med.miami.edu/departmentevents - 2) Students have to submit at least one first-authored manuscript for peer-reviewed publication during their doctoral program.
-The manuscript does not have to be accepted for publication (in order to graduate), but does have to be deemed publishable by the student's faculty advisor or mentor.
+Students are expected to attend most of the Department Grand Rounds.
+Students may also elect to attend other lecture series offered by the Department or other Departments on the medical campus (e.g. Distinguished Lecture Series, Biostatistics Round Tables). - 2) Students must submit at least one first-authored manuscript for peer-reviewed publication during their doctoral program, ideally by or before their dissertation defense date.
+The dissertation-related manuscript does not have to be accepted for publication (to graduate) but does have to be deemed publishable by the student's faculty advisor or mentor.
+The definition of a 'publishable paper' may vary; please check with your faculty mentor for approval.